📌 Key Takeaway: Smart devices cut wasted energy when they are chosen for a real need, connected to the right systems, and monitored with a clear plan.

 Smart devices give users a practical way to control energy consumption, lower waste, and improve efficiency without relying on constant manual effort.
 The strongest results come from clear goals, compatible devices, and steady monitoring.
 When the setup fits the property and the people using it, automation becomes a lasting advantage rather than a one-time upgrade.

-As these technologies continue to improve, the organizations and households that use them well will be better positioned to manage costs and reduce unnecessary energy use.
+As these technologies continue to improve, the households and organizations that use them well will be better positioned to manage costs and reduce unnecessary energy use.
 The next step is to identify the biggest sources of waste in your current setup and choose smart devices that address them directly.